danrdash/MultipleTestingSystem/README.md

 # MultipleTestingSystem
-Implementation of a concurrent testing framework
+Implementation of a concurrent testing framework using multiple parallel WINAPI threads and processes tests are performed concurrently a signal is returned if a test succeeded or failed/crashed/timed out.

 ## How to compile and run
 an input and output text files are given